vkuznecovas/hexo-img-optimization/README.md

 After the installation is complete, simply:
 `hexo generate && hexo img`

 Hexo img will run through your public directory, find all .jpg/.jpeg/.png files and proccess them with imagemagick.
+It can also optionally make thumbnails if you provide that option in config.yml
 The exact image modifications can be changed via \_config.yml:

 ```